jsiek/agda-stdlib-doc/Relation/Binary/PropositionalEqualityDoc.lagda.md

 ## `_≗_ : (f g : A → B) → Set _` <a name="pointwise-function-equality"></a>

-Pointwise equality on functions, which means `f ≗ g` if `f` and `g` produce the same result on every input.
+Pointwise equality on functions.
+So `f ≗ g` means `f` and `g` produce the same result on every input.

 ```
 dub : ℕ → ℕ